zettlrobert/notes/vue/README.md

 ````

-* required needs to be put onto the field (make conditonal with elvis expression)
+* required needs to be put onto the field (make conditional with elvis expression)
 * import from vuelidate library all validators we need

 ````